claytonjwong/The-ART-of-Dynamic-Programming/README.md

-# The ART of Dynamic Programming: From Apprentice to Master
+# The ART of Dynamic Programming
+## An Intuitive Approach: From Apprentice to Master

 > When I left you, I was but the learner, now I am the master.
 >